artsy/artsy.github.io/source/_posts/2012-10-09-how-to-run-rspec-test-suites-in-parallel-with-jenkins-ci-build-flow.markdown

 I see a few possible improvements here that might require a bit of work.

+* The ability to split an RSpec suite up across an arbitrary number N sub-jobs and M executors would create an optimal parallel split based on the resources available.
 * Passing the value of `GIT_BRANCH` and `GIT_COMMIT` across these jobs would enable building any branch and eliminate the need for `master-ci-init`.
 * Build flow could support SCM polling the same way as free-style jobs, avoiding the need for `master-prequel`.
 We weren't able to get a stable notification of changes from Github with the Jenkins Github plugin.